 Awarded Super Classic Status.

 The Donaldson Family have been seriously involved in viticulture and winemaking for over 40 years.
 Founder Ivan Donaldson planted the first Canterbury vineyard in 1976 and went on to establish Pegasus Bay in 1986 with his wife Christine.
-It is a true family business with all four of their sons and two spouses involved, managing various aspects.
+It is a true family business with all four of their sons now involved.

 Awarded Super Classic Status.